Apple Posts Strong Q4 2017 Financial Results

 iPhones sales continued growing, albeit not in rocket-sled fashion.
 Unit sales were up only 3 percent from a year ago, with 46.7 million iPhones sold this quarter compared to 45.5 million in the year-ago quarter.
 The iPhone accounted for $28.8 billion in revenues, fueled by the introduction of the new iPhone 8 models and a rebound in sales in China.

 Although Apple never splits out sales by individual model, CEO Tim Cook said that the iPhone 8 is the most popular new iPhone to date and that the iPhone 8 Plus got off to the fastest start of any Plus model.
-Despite doom and gloom in the media, the later release of the iPhone X seems not to have hurt Apple’s iPhone numbers significantly.
+Despite doom and gloom in the clickbait media, the later release of the iPhone X seems not to have hurt Apple’s iPhone numbers significantly.
 We expect that the iPhone X will boost Apple’s revenues even further next quarter.

 The iPad continued its return to sales growth as well, with 10.3 million units sold last quarter, beating the year-ago sales numbers by 11 percent.
 That’s down only slightly from the 11.4 million sold last quarter, during which Apple introduced new models of the iPad Pro.
 Nonetheless, the iPad still contributed $4.8 billion to Apple’s revenues.